fleetdm/fleet/handbook/company/communications.md

 | <pre>1.
 Line one<br>2.
 Line two  <br>3.
 Line three<br>4.
 Line four</pre> | 1.
 Line one<br>2.
 Line two<br> 3.
 Line three<br>4.
 Line four |
 | <pre>1.
 Line one<br>1.
 Indent one<br>2.
 Line two<br>3.
 Line three<br>1.
 Indent one<br>2.
 Indent two<br>4.
 Line four</pre> | 1.
 Line one<br>&nbsp;1.
 Indent one<br>2.
 Line two<br>3.
 Line three<br>&nbsp;1.
 Indent one<br>&nbsp;2.
 Indent two<br>4.
 Line four |

-Content nested within an ordered list needs to be indented.
-If the list is not formatted correctly, the number will reset on each list item, as shown in the example below.

 **Markdown:**

 ```